AI for Coaches

 The manual way: Re-read last session notes → check client's messages since then → review their goals → prepare talking points.
 15-20 minutes per client, per session.

-With OpenClaw: Before each session, OpenClaw compiles a prep brief: last session's key takeaways, any messages or updates the client shared, progress toward goals, and suggested discussion points.
+With Claude Code: Before each session, Claude Code compiles a prep brief: last session's key takeaways, any messages or updates the client shared, progress toward goals, and suggested discussion points.
 Delivered to you 30 minutes before the call.

 Time saved: ~15 minutes per session